memoize-cards/memoize/src/components/README.md

 ### Packages

-The Standard Workspace includes the following packages:
+The Coponenets Workspace includes the following packages:

-- **carousel**: The Web Component Carousel is a custom carousel component that allows you to display videos in a slider.
+- **header**:

 ### Contributing